 To receive donations and other funds or property for charitable purposes.

 Income from the fund will be used to provide scholarships to graduates of Martinsville High School

 History: In 1995 the John E. Koontz Memorial Scholarship was established to honor the memory of John E. Koontz, a long time teacher, and coach at Martinsville High School.
 John was a first-generation college student who always strived for personal excellence and had a special brand of determination.
 John is a member of both the Indiana Track and Field Hall of Fame and Indiana Wrestling Hall of Fame.

-John R. Gilbert Memorial Scholarship Fund
+The John and Mary Gilbert Memorial Scholarship

 The Gilbert Fund is a permanent fund, meaning that the principal will be preserved in perpetuity by the foundation and the income from the fund will provide scholarships to Morgan County 4-H students wishing to continue their education past high school

 Purpose: To provide a financial award to a Morgan County student having completed 7th or 8th grade, who is currently in the Morgan County 4-H program.
 The recipient will receive the award upon completion of high school and enrollment in a continuing-education program by age 21.